diskoverdata/diskover-docs/source_files/install_elasticsearch.md

 ### Overview

 This section covers the basic installation of Elasticsearch v8 (commonly referred to as **ES**).
-We will walk through the steps for setting up a single-node cluster, and we will leave ES authentication disabled by default.
+We will walk through the steps for setting up a **single-node cluster**, and we will leave ES authentication disabled by default.

 Once all components are installed, you will be able to [configure your Elasticsearch environment]().
 We strongly recommend following the deployment order outlined in this guide.